fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 I've got separate jobs and badges set up for unit testing and for running the Metaflow examples in test mode.

+## Use an IDE

+I prefer PyCharm.
+It plays nice with Metaflow.
+Debugging seems to work fine, but it can be a bit tricky to debug parallel tasks in foreach steps.
+Using test-mode
+(see <a href="#implement-a-test-mode">Implement a test mode</a>)
+and eliminating parallel tasks helps.
+Make sure to reuse your virtual environment interpreter if you set one up already.
+I've also set PyCharm up for Metaflow development against a remote server -- that works pretty well, though there are a lot of configuration options to set.

+VS Code works as well.
+It's faster but has reduced functionality.
+I especially miss refactoring and fully-featured inspection when I use VS Code.
+There's a time and a place for both and as always it boils down to personal preference.

+I haven't tested other IDEs like Spyder.
+I'd like to hear if others have and what the good and the bad are about each one.

 # What did I miss?

 I didn't talk about more advanced practices I like,